Juhani

 Over the

-last decades of 1900 century, quality concept was adopted at Sonera
+last decades of the 1900 century, generally recognized quality concepts were adopted at Sonera

-Corporation and within its predecessors, and the overall attitude
+Corporation and within its predecessors (Telecom Finland), and the overall attitude

 towards quality was developed correspondingly.
 All this took place